Medialab-Virtuele-Helden/Medialab-Virtuele-Helden/README.md

 Het project voor het cursusvak Medialab 1 met de opdrachtgevers Virtuele Helden (Roel Willemse).

 ## Branches
+Create branches from _develop_ and merge then into _develop_.
+Only _develop_ merges with _main_.
+After creating a feature or fixing an issue, create a PR and add a _reviewer_.
+After reviewer approves it can be allowed to merge with _develop_.

-When creating a branch, name it in the following way:
+When naming a branch, name it in the following way:
 _feature/feature-name_
 _bugfix/fix-name_